Layton, Utah: Government

 Layton City has a council/manager form of government with 290 full-time employees.
 The Layton City Council is composed of five members and a mayor.
-All members are elected by the residents of the City during a municipal election held every two years.
+All members are elected by the residents of the city during a municipal election held every two years.
 Each seat consists of a four-year term.
 Council member terms are staggered.
-Two members and a mayor are elected at one time, and two years later the other three members are elected.
-The Mayor and Council are responsible for setting city policy and the City Manager is responsible for the day-to-day operations.
+Two members and a mayor are elected at one time, and two years later, the other three members are elected.
+The Mayor and Council are responsible for setting city policy, and the City Manager is responsible for the day-to-day operations.

 Joy Petro became mayor in 2019 and Alex R. Jensen has been the city manager since 1992.
 There are five city council members.
 As of 2020, the city council members are Tom Day (since 2013), Dawn Fitzpatrick (since 2020), Clint Morris (since 2019), Dave Thomas (since 2019), and Zach Bloxham (since 2019).
 City council meetings are held every first and third Thursday at 7:00 PM in the council chambers.

 Education

 Layton has an extended branch of Weber State University and is part of Davis School District.
-The city has three high schools, five junior high schools, and fourteen elementary schools.
+The city has four high schools, six junior high schools, and fifteen elementary schools.